DETERMINING ELECTRICITY TRANSMISSION REVENUE

 However, AusNet Services has not adopted other aspects of the draft decision including the AER's assessment of safety risks posed by ageing electricity transmission assets.

 To read our response in detail, click here.
-We are expecting the AER to issue its Final Decision in late 2016 or January 2017.
+We are expecting the AER to issue its Final Decision in late January 2017.

 Victorian Transmission Public Forum - Help shape Victoria's electricity transmission network